 Volunteering and education services

-You have a lot of choices when it comes to volunteering.
-For example, you can offer free notarizations to the elderly, those facing health issues, or who have limited mobility.
-You also may participate in fundraisers and food or clothing drives.
+You have many choices when it comes to volunteering.
+For example, you can offer free notarizations to the elderly, those facing health issues, or those with limited mobility.
+You may also participate in fundraisers and food or clothing drives.
 Moore said she knows one Notary who takes part in blanket drives.

 You also may offer various education services.
 For many years, Harris has offered Notary training at a local community college, helping fellow Notaries keep up their duties and law changes.
 She also organizes mentoring and education groups in her Maryland community.

-Getting involved in the community may seem tough at first, especially if you’re the type to keep to yourself or are more introverted, but taking part in community events, caring for the elderly and vulnerable, and putting your special skills to use can be great ways to find like-minded friends and support, they said, not to mention new business.
+Getting involved in the community may seem tough at first, especially if you’re the type to keep to yourself or are more introverted, but taking part in community events, caring for the elderly and vulnerable, and using your special skills can be great ways to find like-minded friends and support, not to mention new business, they said.

 Specialty business offerings